biratkdk/Dokan-Ecommerce/README.md

 Dokan Ecommerce is a final-year 5-credit academic project developed using Python and Django.
 The application is presented through a Redstore-themed storefront interface and implements a complete ecommerce workflow covering product browsing, cart management, checkout, payments, order tracking, returns, customer support, analytics, and API integration.

+## Historical Note

+This repository contains the maintained and extended version of the original 2022 final-year project.
+The academic project began in 2022, and the current codebase includes later improvements in deployment, analytics, APIs, reliability, and operations.

 ## Project Objectives

 - design and implement a full-featured ecommerce web application using Python